Decluttering before packing for your move makes the transition smoother and lighter! Have you ever…

-It must be because I am craving my families hugs and the laughter ringing around the house.
+It must be because I am craving my family’s hugs and the laughter ringing around the house.

 I remember as a child we would all gather around the table to spread the corn husk with masa and other fillings to make tamales.

-I love that as an adult I can recreate some of that magic with my kiddo’s and make the holidays special for them.
+I love that as an adult I can recreate some of that magic with my kiddos and make the holidays special for them.

 Anyway, in my last post I shared with you about organizing your refrigerator and today I want to share with you how to organize your pantry.

-When I work in families homes, the most stressful zone of a kitchen seems to always be the pantry.
+When I work in family homes, the most stressful zone of a kitchen seems to always be the pantry.

-That’s why I want to help you organize your pantry before the holidays so you can find all your ingredients for your meal preparations and your heart sings everytime you need something else.
+That’s why I want to help you organize your pantry before the holidays so you can find all your ingredients for your meal preparations and your heart sings every time you need something else.

 So here you go…..

-Pull everything out
+1. Pull everything out

 Yes!
 Everything.
 I know it makes you cringe to think of all the work but it’s the only way to see what you have.

-Organize Your Pantry By Like-items
+2. Organize Your Pantry By Like-items

 For short pantries use step risers for your canned goods so that you can see what you have on hand.